 Top: Kitting mill located in Statesville, NC - Bottom: Cut and sew facility located in Swainsboro, GA

-In comparison, all of our US Made products are created entirely within a 250-mile radius of our HQ in North Carolina.
-If you haven’t watched it yet, we created a short film entitled “Local Supply Cycle” where we rode bikes along our supply chain, in a single day, to show the massive difference of shipping product back and forth across vast oceans multiple times.
+In comparison, all of our US-made products are created entirely within a 250-mile radius of our HQ in North Carolina.
+If you haven’t watched it yet, we created a short film entitled “Local Supply Cycle” where we rode bikes along our supply chain, in a single day, to show the massive difference of shipping products back and forth across vast oceans multiple times.

 Top: Sewing department in El Salvador - Bottom: Finishing department in El Salvador

-What’s even more impressive is that our Central American Supply Chain is condensed into a microscopic radius of only 10-miles from raw material to finished product.
+What is even more impressive is that our Central American Supply Chain is condensed into a microscopic radius of only 10 miles from raw material to finished product.
 This can also be viewed in our “Vertical Manufacturing in El Salvador” film.

 Taking it a step further, once those items are completed they travel from El Salvador to our Distribution Center in the US Southeast which is roughly 1,000 miles LESS than a product being shipped from parts of the west coast.